 Lasers for Defensive Handguns is but one video in the Armed Response video training series.
 There are currently ten videos in the series, with three more in production right now.

-Armed Response video program topics include fundamentals, tactics, drills, shoot/no-shot scenarios, use of white lights and less lethal tools like pepper spray.
+Armed Response video program topics include fundamentals, tactics, drills, shoot/no-shot scenarios, use of tactical flashlights and less lethal tools like pepper spray.

 All of the videos in the series come on DVD.
 Training tips and previews of the different DVDs are available on the Armed Response website.

-Mroz does an excellent job in breaking down the topic and giving you a thorough understanding of laser aiming devices.
-The video is an excellent primer on the topic, and gives you the drills you need to build skill with whatever laser aiming device you might choose.
+Mroz does an excellent job of breaking down the topic and giving you a thorough understanding of laser aiming devices.
+The video is an excellent primer on the topic and gives you the drills you need to build skill with whatever laser aiming device you might choose.